 Taking regular vacations has never been as important as it is today.

 Employees are dealing with increased demands at work, and things are happening at a faster and faster pace.
-Helping your team take the time to unplug to rest and recharge is crucial in maintaining a healthy organization.
+Helping your team take the time to unplug rest, and recharge is crucial in maintaining a healthy organization.

 Employee Wellness 101: How Healthy Employees Lead to Healthy Returns